Set-theoretic type solutions of the braid equation: Ideals of Hopf q -braces

-for all $m,k\in H$ and $h\in \Soc(\mathcal{H})$.
-We prove the first identity and left the other ones, which are similar, to the reader.
+We prove the first identity and leave the others, which are similar, to the reader.
 Using the first identity in Definition~\ref{def: q cycle coalgebra} and the fact that $H$ is an $H^{\op}$-module via $\cdot$, we obtain that

 Consequently, since $\Soc(\mathcal{H})$ is a subcoalgebra and $H$ is an $H^{\op}$-module via $\cdot$, we have